 TGbe editor: please find below the changes related to CID 22313

-The complete profile of a reported STA consists of all the elements and fields that would be included in a Management frame that is of the same subtype as the frame transmitted by the reporting STA carrying the Basic Multi-Link element as if the reported STA were to transmit the frame and subject to inheritance rules defined in 35.3.3.5.1 (Inheritance in the per-STA profile of Basic Multi-Link element), exceptions specified in 35.3.3.4 (Fields and elements not carried in a per-STA profile).
+The complete profile of a reported STA in a Basic Multi-Link element consists of all the elements and fields that would be included in a Management frame that is of the same subtype as the frame transmitted by the reporting STA carrying the Basic Multi-Link element as if the reported STA were to transmit the frame and subject to inheritance rules defined in 35.3.3.5.1 (Inheritance in the per-STA profile of Basic Multi-Link element), exceptions specified in 35.3.3.4 (Fields and elements not carried in a per-STA profile).
 A reporting AP shall include applicable elements listed in 35.3.11 (ML procedures for (extended) channel switching and channel quieting) in the per-STA profile for a reported AP in a Basic Multi-Link element carried in a (Re)Association Response frame if the conditions stated in 35.3.11 (ML procedures for (extended) channel switching and channel quieting) apply to the reported AP.

 TGbe editor: please find below the changes related to CID 22312

-•If element(s), in addition to the ones listed in the above tables of 9.3.3 ((PV0) Management frames) are included in the STA Profile field due to other conditions being satisfied, then the elements appear after all the applicable elements for the reported STA and are ordered based on their Element ID and Element ID Extension (if present).
+•If element(s), in addition to the ones listed in the above tables of 9.3.3 ((PV0) Management frames) are included in the STA Profile field due to other conditions being satisfied, then the elements appear after all the applicable elements for the reported STA listed in the above tables of 9.3.3 and are ordered based on their Element ID and Element ID Extension (if present).

 TGbe editor: please find below the changes related to CID 22311

-35.3.3.4 Fields and elements not carried in a per-STA profile
+35.3.3.4 Fields and elements not carried in a Per-STA Profile subelement

-35.3.3.5 Inheritance in a per-STA profile
+35.3.3.5 Inheritance in a Per-STA Profile subelement

-35.3.3.5.1 Inheritance in the per-STA profile of Basic Multi-Link element
+35.3.3.5.1 Inheritance in the Per-STA Profile subelement of Basic Multi-Link element

-35.3.3.5.2 Inheritance in the per-STA profile of Probe Request Multi-Link element
+35.3.3.5.2 Inheritance in the Per-STA Profile subelement of Probe Request Multi-Link element

 TGbe editor: no changes related to CID 22310, text below reported for reference